 Hardwood Cleaning Tips to Make Your Floors Shine

-Now, Bruce® is not the only brand of floor cleaner that uses these two chemicals, and those are not the only two chemicals that will give us the desired results, but it is one that is widely available, and the one that I use out on the job cleaning houses.
-I use a 5 step method in hardwood cleaning, repeating each step as necessary before moving onto the next:
+Now, Bruce is not the only brand of floor cleaner that uses these two chemicals, and those are not the only two chemicals that will give us the desired results, but it is one that is widely available, and the one that I use out on the job cleaning houses.
+On floors sealed with varnish, it’s possible to use a floor-cleaning machine like those from Intelligent Design Manufacturing to apply the solution, which also has the benefit of drying, buffing and polishing the floor too.
+On smaller jobs, however, I use a 5 step method in hardwood cleaning, repeating each step as necessary before moving onto the next:

 - Sweep the floor with a regular broom to get the bigger debris off the surface.

 - Re-sweep the floor, focusing most of your time on the cracks between floorboards and the edges around the baseboards.
 At this point: TAKE YOUR SHOES OFF!
 This keeps you from tracking dirt and debris back across the floor.

 - Wipe entire floor with dry cloth, or use a microfiber dust mop to get the fine particulate matter off the wood surface